louisdevie/birdway/docs/source/specs/composites.rst

 Enumerations
 ------------

-Enumerations are a finite set of values, declared with the ``enum`` statement.
+Enumerations are a set of values, declared with the ``enum`` statement.
 An ``enum`` is an enumeration, while ``enum E`` is a value of ``E``.